Reviewing Uses of Regulatory Compliance Monitoring: Background and Related Work

 \subsection{Compliance Monitoring}

 As discussed above, it is necessary for businesses to assess whether their behaviour complies with the regulations to which they are subject.
 This act of ensuring that business processes do not violate the regulations relevant for them is called \emph{regulatory compliance checking}~\cite{groefsemaUseConformanceCompliance2022}.
-One existing approach, being regulatory \emph{compliance monitoring} (also known in the literature as \emph{run-time regulatory compliance checking}~\cite{groefsemaUseConformanceCompliance2022}), aims at monitoring process executions to assess their compliance with regulations~\cite{vanbeestCrossInstanceRegulatoryCompliance2023}.
-This approach contrasts with traditional \emph{design-time regulatory compliance checking}~\cite{groefsemaUseConformanceCompliance2022}, in which the process model itself is analysed for violations of and compliance with regulations.
+One existing type of approach, being regulatory \emph{compliance monitoring} (also known in the literature as \emph{run-time regulatory compliance checking}~\cite{groefsemaUseConformanceCompliance2022}), aims at monitoring process executions to assess their compliance with regulations~\cite{vanbeestCrossInstanceRegulatoryCompliance2023}.
+This type of approach contrasts with traditional \emph{design-time regulatory compliance checking}~\cite{groefsemaUseConformanceCompliance2022}, in which the process model itself is analysed for violations of and compliance with regulations.
 However, processes can in practice be executed in ways that differ from the process model, thus giving relevancy to compliance monitoring during run-time~\cite{hashmiAreWeDone2018}.
+Note that while the compliance of business processes with business rules, that is, rules which embody organizational practice or policy~\cite[Ch.4]{dumas2013fundamentals}, can be assessed with compliance monitoring, we here focus specifically on \emph{regulatory} compliance.
+This means assessing whether business processes comply with what law or rules ask or order them to do~\cite{groefsemaUseConformanceCompliance2022}.
+While other (system) requirements exist that need to be checked against business process models and executions (such as user requirements and design properties~\cite{groefsemaUseConformanceCompliance2022}), the importance of regulations that impose constraints on the behaviour of business processes, and the need of proving that these constraints are adhered to, motivates the focus of this study.
+Here, we concentrate on regulatory compliance of business processes specifically, instead of verifying the behaviour of a system and its implementation against a business process model more generally.

-In research, various techniques for compliance monitoring have been identified as useful, among them conformance checking~\cite{klessascheckReviewingConformance2024}.
-In the following, we provide a brief overview of the most salient techniques as background.
+In research, various techniques for regulatory compliance monitoring have been identified as useful, among them conformance checking~\cite{klessascheckReviewingConformance2024}.
+In the following, we provide, as background information, a brief overview of the most salient techniques.
 Figure~\ref{fig:overview-compliance-monitoring} provides a conceptual overview of compliance monitoring.